Sduttt/MovieFlix-reactNative/README.md

 ## Features to imlement in future:

-- Add movie to watchlist
-- Mark movie as watched
+- implement delete account feature
-- Remove movie from watchlist
+- Show trailer of the movie
+- Add rating feature for users
-- Remove movie from watched
+- Remove rating feature for users
-- View watchlist
-- View watched
 - Add ad banners
 - Add in-app purchases to remove ads
-- Add rating feature for users
-- Remove rating

 ## Get started